 This paper provides evidence of the long-run effects of a permanent increase in agricultural productivity on conflict.
 We construct a newly digitized and geo-referenced dataset of battles in Europe, the Near East and North Africa covering the period between 1400 and 1900 CE.
 For variation in permanent improvements in agricultural productivity, we exploit the introduction of potatoes from the Americas to the Old World after the Columbian Exchange.
 We find that the introduction of potatoes permanently reduced conflict for roughly two centuries.
 The results are driven by a reduction in civil conflicts.

-We test the long-standing hypothesis that ethnic groups that are organized around `segmentary lineages' are more prone to conflict and civil war.
-Ethnographic accounts suggest that in segmentary lineage societies, which are characterized by strong allegiances to distant relatives, individuals are obligated to come to the defense of fellow lineage members when they become involved in conflicts.
+We test the long-standing hypothesis that ethnic groups that are organized around `segmentary lineages' are more prone to conflict.
+Ethnographic accounts suggest that in segmentary lineage societies, which are characterized by strong allegiances to distant relatives, individuals are obligated to come to the aid of fellow lineage members when they become involved in conflicts.
 As a consequence, small disagreements often escalate to larger-scale conflicts involving many individuals.
 We test for this link between segmentary lineage and conflict across 145 African ethnic groups in sub-Saharan Africa.
-Using a number of estimation strategies, including an RD design at ethnic boundaries, we find that segmentary lineage societies experience more conflicts and ones that are longer in duration and larger in scale.
-We also find that the previously-documented relationship between adverse rainfall shocks and conflict within Africa is only found within segmentary lineage societies.
+Using a number of estimation strategies, including an RD design at ethnic boundaries, we find that segmentary lineage societies experience more conflicts and particularly ones that are retaliatory, long in duration, and large in scale.

 We construct a database, with global coverage, that provides measures of the cultural and environmental characteristics of the pre-industrial ancestors of the world's current populations.
 In this paper, we describe the construction of the database, including the underlying data, the procedure to produce the estimates, and the structure of the final data.
 We then provide illustrations of some of the variation in the data and provide an illustration of how the data can be used.